MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Send-MgBetaTeamActivityNotification.md

 ## SYNOPSIS
 Send an activity feed notification in the scope of a team.
-For more details about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, seensending Teams activity notifications.

 ## SYNTAX